 The terms multi-level marketing, Ponzi schemes, network marketing, and get-rich-quick schemes are often used interchangeably.
 Although at first glance they can seem different, the truth is that they’re essentially the same thing but under different names.

 Herbalife, Amway, and Usana are all prime examples of these risky schemes.
+In fact, you can seem my list of the top 25 MLM companies.
 Perhaps you know someone who has fallen prey to the allure of becoming rich by selling products for a company.
 Maybe you’ve even taken the bait yourself.
 If you have yet to become intertwined with such a company, you’re one of the lucky ones.
 Keep reading to find out why!

 Multi-level marketing, also known as MLM, is a business strategy that draws people in with promises of wealth.
 The trouble here is that those promises very rarely are fulfilled.
 People are generally more informed and able to avoid working with illegitimate businesses nowadays, but multilevel marketing companies are smart.
 Their business models now often overlap with those of legitimate businesses, making it much harder to distinguish between real opportunities and fake ones.
 How can you steer clear?